Updated on October 27, 2019

-Where you can you bet on sports in Rhode Island?
+Where can you bet on sports in Rhode Island?

 The Twin River Casino in Lincoln opened its doors for legal sports betting on Nov.
 26, 2018, five months after the state budget was signed by Governor Gina Raimondo which included legalized sports betting.
-Tiverton started taking bets in early December 2018, and it is expected to hold its title of the last casino of the year to open its sportsbook for legalized wagering on sports.
+Tiverton started taking bets in early December 2018, and it is expected to hold its title of the last casino to open a sportsbook in Rhode Island.

 Will other casinos in Rhode Island offer legalized sports wagering?

-Currently only two locations will be allowed to offer sports betting under the law which is regulated by the state’s lottery and no talk at this time has been reported for expanding the new law.
+Currently, only two locations will be allowed to offer sports betting under the law which is regulated by the state’s lottery.
+No talk at this time has been reported for expanding the Rhode Island sports betting laws.

 What’s in it for Rhode Island?

 Rhode Island legalized sports betting in June 2018 shortly after the federal ban was lifted in May of 2018, when bill Governor Gina Raimondo signed a bill legalizing sports betting and giving 51% percent of the generated revenue back to the state.
-The state is now amongst eight others to offer legalized sports betting.
+The state is now amongst 17 others to offer legalized sports betting and one of the first to launch mobile sportsbooks.

 Can you bet online in Rhode Island?

-Rhode Island legislators did not include mobile or online sports betting in their legislation, however, Senate President Dominick Ruggerio has introduced a bill that will allow online sports betting.
+Rhode Island legislators did not include mobile or online sports betting in their original legislation, however, Senate President Dominick Ruggerio introduced a bill that would allow online sports betting in early 2019.

-The bill contains a provision that all online accounts must be opened in person at one of the two licensed casinos.
-This is not ideal, but follows the model in use in Nevada.
+The bill contained a provision that all online accounts must be opened in person at one of the two licensed casinos.
+This is not ideal but follows the model in use in Nevada.